Dunfermline Building Society

 On 28 March 2009, reports indicated the Society was no longer viable, and would be put up for public sale, to be managed by the Bank of England.
 This process led to acquisition of the Society's branches, good loans and deposits by the Nationwide Building Society with the Bank of England assuming control of £1bn in commercial lending and the Society's poorer-quality and shared ownership mortgages.
-The Dunfermline was fully integrated into Nationwide in June 2014.

 History

-The Dunfermline was established in 1869 in the town of Dunfermline from which it took its name.
+Formation and development

-It expanded throughout the 19th and 20th centuries, and acquired over 20 other organisations including: the Stenhousemuir, Peebles, Fourth Fifeshire Investment Company, the Stirlingshire, and the Edinburgh and Paisley Building Society.
+The Dunfermline was established in the town of Dunfermline from which it took its name in 1869.

 A telephone banking service, Dunfermline Direct, was launched during Spring 1999.